OpenZeppelin/erc20-onboarding/readme.md

 }
 ```

-Now let's deploy our new upgradeable ERC20 token, please run the following line (you will need the legacy token address):
+Now, let's deploy our new upgradeable ERC20 token, please run the following line (you will need the legacy token address):
 ```sh
 zos create OptInERC20Migration --args [LEGACY_TOKEN_ADDRESS] -n local
 ```

-Keep your new token address outputted by this command, we will need it later.
+Save the new token address outputted by this command, we will need it later.

-Please note that the `proxies` part of your `zos.local.json` should has been modified with the following data:
+Please note that the `proxies` part of the `zos.local.json` should have been modified with the following data:
 ```json
 {
   ...,